ManarElghlali/alx-system_engineering-devops/0x02-shell_redirections/README.md

  shell redirections
-1 command that prints “Hello, World”,
+0 command that prints “Hello, World”,
-2- this command that displays a confused smiley "(Ôo)' 3 command line to Display the content of the /etc/passwd file.
+1- this command that displays a confused smiley "(Ôo)' 2 command line to Display the content of the /etc/passwd file.
+3 Display the content of /etc/passwd and /etc/hosts